ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### ibmcloud ks nlb-dns-add
 {: #cs_nlb-dns-add}

-Add an network load balancer (NLB) IP to an existing host name that you created with the [`ibmcloud ks nlb-dns-create` command](#cs_nlb-dns-create).
+Add a network load balancer (NLB) IP to an existing host name that you created with the [`ibmcloud ks nlb-dns-create` command](#cs_nlb-dns-create).
 {: shortdesc}

 For example, in a multizone cluster, you might create an NLB in each zone to expose an app.
 You register an NLB IP in one zone with a host name by running `ibmcloud ks nlb-dns-create`, so now you can add the NLB IPs from the other zones to this existing host name.
 When a user accesses your app host name, the client accesses one of these IPs at random, and the request is sent to that NLB.
-Note that you must run the following command for each IP address that you want to add.
+You must run the following command for each IP address that you want to add.

 ```
 ibmcloud ks nlb-dns-add --cluster CLUSTER --ip IP --nlb-host HOST_NAME [--json] [-s]